NikolasNeofytou/modern_lt_spice/README.md

    ```bash
    python webapp/app.py
    ```
 3. Open `http://localhost:5000` in a browser.
-Drag components from the palette onto the canvas and connect their terminals by dragging between the small dots that appear on each side.
-Each component now renders only the schematic symbol with a transparent background and displays its numeric value in scientific notation next to the symbol.
-Inline value and prefix selectors remain editable and the SPICE netlist updates automatically as you edit.
-Press **Run Simulation** to generate waveforms.
+Components can be dragged or simply clicked in the palette to add them to the canvas.
+Connect terminals by dragging between the small dots that appear.
+Values can be edited inline and the SPICE netlist updates automatically.
+   The interface now runs the simulation in the background every few seconds and shows an error message if the circuit fails to solve.
+Repeated errors will trigger a popup so you can spot logic problems quickly.
+Press **Run Simulation** at any time to refresh the graph manually.

 ## Command-line simulator